zhixiangteoh/eecs280-notes/midterm/midterm.md

 ## 3. Pointers

-### Understand that the value of a pointer is a memory address
+### a.
+Understand that the value of a pointer is a memory address

 Tips/Notes:

 - In memory diagrams, essentially this means the value in the box should actually be a hexadecimal number representing the memory address of the object it is pointing to
 - Pointer arithmetic takes into account the pointer type

-### Use pointers to access elements within an array
+### b.
+Use pointers to access elements within an array

 Given `int arr[3][2] = { {1, 2}, {3, 4}, {5, 6} }`.